VltraHeaven/AutoRC/README.md

 ## Setup

-Run from within the project folder/directory to install dependencies
+Run the following command from within the project folder/directory to install dependencies

 ```
 python -m pip -r requirements.txt